jbrunton/jbrunton.com/_posts/2014-12-11-schedule-projects-minimise-cost-delay.md

 * Project B will take 2 months to implement (if the whole team works on it), and the ROI will be $3k per month the project is live for.
 Here are our options for scheduling the work.

-# Scenario 1: Prioritise by ROI
+# Scenario 1: Prioritise by Revenue

-We've determined that project B will deliver the greatest ROI, so we decide to deliver that first.
+We've determined that project B will produce the greatest monthly revenue, so we decide to deliver that first.
 Here's a graph showing the total value added over the four month period from when development starts:

 ![Prioritise the benefit](/assets/cost-of-delay/scheduling-1.png)